NightScript370/nightscript370.github.io/pages/blog/classic-sonic-return-of-infinite.md

 - Failing to collect the 7 chaos emeralds shows the place crumbling, you escaping into the tornado as Infinite laughs at you from behind.

 ### Characters
 This game will have 7 playable characters, two more from Sonic Mania Plus.
-You'll start off with your traditional 3 but earn more as you progress in the game.
-- Sonic would have the drop dash.
-- Tails would have the power of flight.
-- Knuckles would have a glide and the ability to climb up walls.
-- Metal Sonic has a homing attack.
+As you progress in the game, you will unlock more characters, but feel free to play those characters in earlier stages once you've unlocked them to find the other routes you could take.
+Also, each character now gets an additional move.

+- Sonic's drop dash returns from Sonic Mania, but the Super Peel Out from Sonic CD makes a return.
+Sonic is unlocked from the very start.
+- Tails now has an upwards flight that has more power, but doesn't have much horizontal movement possibilities and dies out quicker.
+It's also a momentum killer.
+- Knuckles can now has a spin attack while running, only losing slight momentum compared to Fan Game's punch moves.
+The glide can now be jumped out of, allowing you to defend yourself when you go to the ground.
+However, when trying to cling onto walls, staying on the wall for too long would wear knuckles out and he'll start to slip.
+- Metal Sonic has a homing attack but using it not near an ememy would work the same way it works in Sonic 4, as opposed to the way Sonic homing attacks in Sonic 06, Unleashed, Colors & Generations.
-- Amy Rose would have a moveset similar to the one she had in Sonic Advance.
+- Amy Rose would have a moveset similar to the one she had in Sonic Advance, and is unlocked after Ghost Valley Zone.
-- Mighty would have the ground pound.
-- Ray would have the cape mechanic from SMW, like he did in Sonic Mania Plus.

-Each would have their own individual routes they would be able to take, similar to Sonic 3 & Knuckles.
+- Mighty's armadillo shell can now have an insta-shield, similar to Sonic's from Sonic 3 & Knuckles.
+- Ray now has a spin attack which propells him into the air, similar to SM3DW's move.

 ### Structure
 As we can see, it would be a 7 zone'd game with 3 acts each.
 The first act would be the main theme, the second act would be a remix and the third act would be a autorunner stage, similar to the Mock Speed sections from 06.